What does it mean?

 EPIC

-As part of the Sugarbaker techinque, EPIC is the administration of a chemotherary drug directly into the abdomen for a number of days (say 3 or 4) after surgery.
+EPIC may the administered for a number of days (say 3 or 4) after surgery.
 It is also used to refer to the administration of chemotherapy directly into the abdomen following surgery as an alternative to HIPEC.

 Fluoropyrimidine